 - Prevents extra stress on the chewing muscles that could lead to headaches, TMJ syndrome and neck, shoulder and back pain.

 - Teeth that are crooked or not in the right place can also detract from one's appearance.

 How do I Know if I Need Orthodontics?

-Your dentist can determine whether you can benefit from orthodontics.
-Based on diagnostic tools that include a full medical and dental health history, a clinical exam, plaster models of your teeth, and special X-rays and photographs, we can decide whether orthodontics are recommended, and develop a treatment plan that's right for you.
+Our Dentists at Eyes and Smiles in New Southgate N11 can determine whether you can benefit from orthodontics.
+Based on diagnostic tools that include a full medical and dental health history, a clinical examination, plaster models of your teeth, and special X-rays and photographs, we can decide whether orthodontics are recommended, and develop a treatment plan that's right for you.

 How Does Orthodontic Treatment Work?